PatSvedberg/historical_stockholm/README.md

      * Here there is a collection of museums to visit with a picture and a small text describing the museum.
      ![Image of Index Page](/assets/images/museums-img-min.PNG "Image of Index Page")
      <br />
+     ## Features Left to Implement:
+     * More interaction for the Google maps.
+     * For the form on the Map page.
+Being able to send input to an email.
+     * More info for the museums.
+Adresses, phone, email etc.
+     * Make a custom look for the scrolls.
      <br />

     # Content